ppy/osu-wiki/news/2018/2018-04-26-twc-quarters-recap.md

 ### Useful Links

 This is surely shaping up to be an exciting Semifinals stage, and **you can watch it all go down this weekend at the [osulive twitch channel](https://www.twitch.tv/osulive).
 The first match starts 13:30UTC on Saturday.** While you're there, you can also [rewatch past matches](https://www.twitch.tv/osulive/videos/all).
-If you're into stats, you'll find various ones compiled by [deadbeat](https://osu.ppy.sh/users/128370) and [Nwolf](https://osu.ppy.sh/users/1910766) by clicking [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSp05eL_jYsj4RGa2-lsS39wC1AQDLYXidmQJn0jcLU3c6nETCVZW2BhB5Cy_uIQ_Cp3K_BuTtLJDy4/pubhtml#).
+If you're into stats, you'll find various ones compiled by ::deadbeat::{ user-id=128370 } and [Nwolf](https://osu.ppy.sh/users/1910766) by clicking [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSp05eL_jYsj4RGa2-lsS39wC1AQDLYXidmQJn0jcLU3c6nETCVZW2BhB5Cy_uIQ_Cp3K_BuTtLJDy4/pubhtml#).

 **Also, don't forget to buy a banner!** You can support your favourite team by purchasing a banner at the [osu!store](https://osu.ppy.sh/store/products/296).
 By doing so, you contribute to the tournament prize pool.